MarcoGos/davis_vantage/README.md

 [release-url]: https://github.com/MarcoGos/davis_vantage/releases

 [^1]: If Wind Gust doesn't show a value or "Unknown" make sure the Davis time is set correctly.
 You can check this by using action "Davis Vantage: Get Davis Time" and, if necessary, correct it by using action "Davis Vantage: Set Davis Time".
-[^2]: This value can only be changed by using the original WeatherLink software.
+[^2]: The Archive Interval value can only be changed by using the original WeatherLink software.